 This might be justified but can also perhaps be more of a reflection of our own fears and concerns that often take root in the absence of clarity and dialogue.

-I always remember the example of two hospital doctors who had worked together closely for many years.
+I always remember the example of two clinicians who had worked together closely for many years.
 Then, over a three-year period, their relationship broke down to the point where even passing each other in the corridor was a matter of fear and confusion.

 Towards the end of a long and challenging conversation, a moment of simple yet profound insight revealed itself: that no matter how much they disliked each other’s working practices, their mutual commitment to patient care was unimpeachable.

-Furthermore, this conviction had both kept them working within a particularly challenging clinical environment that many other medics had opted to leave.
+Furthermore, this conviction had both kept them working within a particularly challenging clinical environment that many other professionals had opted to leave.

 A healing silence followed this mutual recognition.